Zuehlke/software-engineering-corner/drafts/fpga-digital-twins.md

 # Conclusion
 Digital twins can help to understand the core problem(s) and risks much faster and easier than straight VHDL coding from the beginning.
 By leveraging the flexibility and popularity of python, we can reduce the time spent on VHDL coding to a minimum.
-Using testframeworks like cocotb further ease the development cycle in a way, that we can create big and diverse testcases much faster and easier than using pure VHDL or Verilog based testcases.
+Using test frameworks like cocotb further ease the development cycle in a way, that we can create big and diverse testcases much faster and easier than using pure VHDL or Verilog based testcases.

 # glossary
-[1] : FPGA - field programmable gate array, a computerchip like an ASIC, but reconfigurable<br/>
+[1] : FPGA - field programmable gate array, a computer chip like an ASIC, but reconfigurable<br/>
 [2] : PCB - Printed Circuit Board<br/>
 [3] : ICU - Intensive care unit<br/>
-[4] : UDP - User Datagram Protocol - a connectionless OSI-layer 4 protocoll<br/>
+[4] : UDP - User Datagram Protocol - a connectionless OSI-layer 4 protocol<br/>
 [5] : PLL - Phase-locked loop - a circuit to synchronize or multiply clock frequencies<br/>
 [6] : PCAP - a file format (and API) for packet capture, used by e.g. tcpdump and wireshark<br/>